Duke67/xrptoolkit-nodejs/README.md

 $ node submit [RCL|TEST] SIGNED_TX
 ```
 - Use RCL or TEST parameter to select production or test network
-- Use sign or signQR to generate SIGNED_TX blob
+- Use sign or signQR to generate SIGNED_TX text blob
-- You will see a preliminary information about submission
+- After a submission you will see a preliminary information on status
-- Final information after validation by network can be achieved by monitoring the account or the transation
+- Final information about validation by the network can be obtained by monitoring the account or the transation

 # Future development
 - Support for other crypto currencies, fiat and IOUs